BIOGRAPHY OF MAYOR DONALD E. STEPHENS

 The Stephens Center has nearly one million square feet and attracts 1.35 million visitors to more than 100 events annually.
 Both business travelers and consumers are drawn to it, because approximately half of the events it presents are industry tradeshows and expositions; the other half are public shows selling consumer goods and services.
 The Stephens Center set the stage for the development of the 19,000-seat Allstate Arena, completed in 1980, and the Rosemont Theatre, which opened in 1995.

 Just like the Stephens Center, the Allstate Arena is a highly successful venue.
-It is ranked consistently among the top stadia in the world by Pollstar.
+It is ranked consistently among the top stadium in the world by Pollstar.

 Originally named the Rosemont Horizon, the Allstate Arena was the first major indoor stadium (19,000 seats) to be constructed in the Chicago metropolitan area in nearly 50 years, when it opened.
 It is home to the Chicago Wolves, the Chicago Sky, and is the host site for dozens of world-class music, entertainment and family shows annually.